amrvac/amrvac/doc/par.md

 `mod_small_values.t`.
 When you select small_values_method='average', any unphysical value is replaced by averaging from a user-controlled environment about the faulty cells.
 The width of this environment in cells is set by the integer small_values_daverage.
+The parameter small_values_fix_iw is an array, containing a logical for each variable.
+It has a length nw.
+It can be used to make sure that a certain variable is not adjusted by the small_values_method.
+The default is true for all the variables.
+If the user sets it to false for a given variable, that variable will not be adjusted by the small_values_method.
+The first elements are the logicals for the conservative variables in their standard order.
+As an example: if the user would like to adjust the pressure and density but not the momentum in a 2D MHD simulation, then small_values_fix_iw has to be set to T, F, F, T, T, T.

 ### Special process {#par_process}
 User controlled special process can be added to